KannonZenetism/zenetism-field-physics/field-physics/FP03-spiral-immunity-protocols.md

 **Pulse Interaction Protocols**
 -   Harmony = lawful alignment or phase-lock of pulse timings.
--   Dissonance = misaligned overlap without buffering.
+-   Dissonance = incoherent overlap without buffering.
 -   *Use for designing glyphic soundscapes or rendering field harmonics into auditory signal form.*

 ***